- Do you feel that your fitness level and conditioning have hit a plateau?

 3. HIIT Workouts: 40 Yard/Paces Loaded Sprints

-So far we’ve covered 2 out of the 3 energy systems to complete meeting the demands of your MMA and Combat fitness needs.
+I’ve covered 2 out of the 3 energy systems to complete meeting the demands of your MMA fitness needs.
 With this loaded sprint workout you’re going to be in full on HIIT mode to tap into the ATP-CP energy system.

-Obviously sprints and sprint variations are great for HIIT, but for this workout I want you to try to progress up to more intense sprint work by eventually (ideally) loading your body.
+Obviously sprints and sprint variations are great for HIIT.
+However, for this workout I want you to try to progress up to more intense sprint work by eventually loading your body.
 Now what do I mean by loading your body?

-Basically when I mention loading your body I’m referring to adding extra weight to your body in the form of a weighted vest.
+Basically when I mention loading your body I’m referring to adding extra weight to your body.
+This comes in the form of a weighted vest.
 With sprinting you are going to be giving all out effort for a distance you can cover up to that 10 second mark in order to tap into that ATP-CP energy system.

 Just like we progress in strength by either increasing load or volume we do the same when progressing in sprint conditioning.
 For this workout I want you to be able to work up to performing 20 x 40 yard sprints for a total of 800 yards of sprint work.